outofmbufs/pidcontrol/README.md

     print(z.setpoint)

 This will print 0.50 as the resulting setpoint (whether it is a good idea to implement something like this is up for debate, but it's a simple example).
 Another example later will show another (better) way to accomplish this without the mismatch between written and read .setpoint values.

+This event is the mechanism by which the `SetpointRamp` modifier operates.

 ### PIDHookBaseTerms (handler name: PH_base_terms)
 Generated at the start of the calculations related to a `pid()` call.